AI in Gaming

 Content Moderation and Community

 If you’re running online communities with AI moderation, transparency requirements apply.
 Players should know AI is involved in moderation decisions.
-Content filtering is fine, but the systems should be documented and the involvement of AI disclosed.
+AI content moderation compliance and AI computer vision compliance systems used for detecting harmful imagery must be documented and the involvement of AI disclosed.

 What This Means Practically